platformio/platformio-docs/en/latest/_sources/core/userguide/cmd_upgrade.rst.txt

 Description
 -----------

-Check or upgrade PlatformIO to the latest version
+Check or upgrade PlatformIO Core to the latest version.

 Options
 -------